laravel/docs/upgrade.md

 ### Carbon

-<a name="carbon-v1-support-dropped"></a>
+<a name="carbon-support"></a>
-#### Carbon v1 support dropped
+#### Carbon 1.x No Longer Supported

 **Likelihood Of Impact: Medium**

-Support for Carbon v1 [has been official dropped](https://github.com/laravel/framework/pull/28683) as Carbon v1 nears end of life.
-You should upgrade to v2.
+Carbon 1.x [is no longer supported](https://github.com/laravel/framework/pull/28683) since it is nearing its maintenance end of life.
+Please upgrade your application to Carbon 2.0.

 ### Configuration